Is Your Sleep Apnea Being Misdiagnosed as ADHD?

 In 2013, Dr. Lauri Blesch and scientist Sarah Breese published the experience of a young man of healthy weight who was reportedly getting more than eight hours of sleep each night, yet felt tired and found it hard to focus during the day.

-He was told he had ADHD and given medication, but five months later the patient returned again complaining of still feeling tired.
+He was told he had ADHD and given medication, but five months later the patient returned complaining of still feeling tired.
 After being referred to a sleep specialist, it was found that the young man suffered from sleep apnea.
 This was verified after a second evaluation ruled that he did not have adult ADHD.

 A CPAP Alternative Can Help

-If the cause of the symptoms is an obstructed passageway, a CPAP alternative — such as an oral sleep appliance — can help retain the normal flow of oxygen into your lungs and alleviate the problems which are causing you to lose sleep.
+If the cause of the symptoms is an obstructed passageway, a CPAP alternative — such as an oral sleep appliance — can help retain the normal flow of oxygen into your lungs and alleviate the problems that are causing you to lose sleep.
 Which solution is best will depend on the severity of your sleep apnea, but oral appliances are often preferred to CPAP by patients with mild-to-moderate OSA.

 Frequently Asked Questions